Understanding importance of data management in Africa’s Economic War - Vanguard News

 If the data of a country is relevant, complete, accurate, meaningful, and actionable, it will help in the growth of the country economically.
 If not, it can prove to be a useless and even harmful asset.

-Therefore, Charles N Lambert agrees that data management initiatives in Africa should be taken in order to increase the quality of the data and information to enable distribution of help to local businesses and everyone who needs help within the continent.
+Therefore, Charles N Lambert agrees that data management initiatives in Africa should be taken in order to increase the quality of the data and information.

 Countries have to manage the data cycle well because the data is created, stored, maintained, used and even destroyed.
 When data management occurs effectively, the data life cycle begins even before the data is acquired.